Judith Cutler

 Fran's parents are not our parents, but they do share the problems of growing old and losing control of your life, unable to understand that their daughters (do men have similar pressures?) have other responsibilities and indeed personal ties.

-For all that, I hope you find Life Sentence an optimistic novel: Fran solves her crimes, sorts out her family problems and embarks on what I hope is a wonderful relationship with an old friend turned lover.
+For all that, I hope you find this an optimistic novel: Fran solves her crimes, sorts out her family problems and embarks on what I hope is a wonderful relationship with an old friend turned lover.

 Novels